AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.3/ex7.md

 ## Define endpoint and format

-For this exercise, you'll need an endpoint to configure so that when a segment qualifies, the qualification event can be streamed to that endpoint.
-In this exercise, you'll use a sample endpoint using [https://webhook.site/](https://webhook.site/).
-Go to [https://webhook.site/](https://webhook.site/), where you'll see something similar to this.
-Click **Copy to clipboard** to copy the url.
+For this exercise, you'll need an endpoint to configure so that when an audience qualifies, the qualification event can be streamed to that endpoint.
+In this exercise, you'll use a sample endpoint using [https://pipedream.com/requestbin](https://pipedream.com/requestbin).
+Go to [https://pipedream.com/requestbin](https://pipedream.com/requestbin), create an account and then create a workspace.
+Once the workspace is created, you'll see something similar to this.

+Click **copy** to copy the url.
 You'll need to specify this url in the next exercise.
-The URL in this example is `https://webhook.site/e0eb530c-15b4-4a29-8b50-e40877d5490a`.
+The URL in this example is `https://eodts05snjmjz67.m.pipedream.net`.

 ![Data Ingestion](./images/webhook1.png)

-As for the format, we'll use a standard template that will stream segment qualifications or unqualifications along with metadata like customer identifiers.
+As for the format, we'll use a standard template that will stream audience qualifications or unqualifications along with metadata like customer identifiers.
 Templates can be customized to meet the expectations of specific endpoints, but in this exercise we'll reuse a standard template, which will result in a payload like this that will be streamed to the endpoint.

 ```json
 {